Tummy Tuck (Abdominoplasty)

 Redness and a raised texture are normal during the three to six months following your tummy tuck, but both traits begin to subside during the healing process.
 In order to help this process, patients are advised to protect their incisions from direct sunlight (especially in the first year after surgery) as this can cause adverse pigmentation changes.
 There are gels and silicone sheeting that can help make scars less noticeable.
 Dr. Kenna will provide you with instruction on how to minimize scarring.

 Where will my procedure take place?

 Abdominoplasty may be performed on an outpatient basis or as a short hospital stay.
-Dr. Kenna has hospital privileges at York Hospital and Memorial Hospital.
+Our Providers have privileges at several hospitals in the area.
 If surgery is being performed as an outpatient, be sure to arrange for someone to drive you home after surgery and to stay with you for at least the next day or two.

 What are the potential complications?

 Some potential complications include infection, bleeding, delayed healing (loss of tissue), fluid accumulation and bad scarring.
 A complication, which delays healing and prolongs recovery, is much more common in those who smoke.
-Preoperative and postoperative instructions will be given to you by Dr. Kenna in attempt to reduce the likelihood of complications and make you as comfortable as possible with the whole process.
+Preoperative and postoperative instructions will be given to you in attempt to reduce the likelihood of complications and make you as comfortable as possible with the whole process.